ShaunCurtis/CEC.Blazor.Examples/Articles/ModalDialog.md

     this.ViewManager.UnLockView();
 }
 ```
 We use the same `IModal` instance to display different forms.  `ShowAsync` passes the type of form, and `BootstrapModal` does the rest.
+The dialog is just a container for whatever form you want displaying.

 ### Counter.razor

-`Counter` demonstrates how to code a View to handle Dialog and View display options.
+`Counter` demonstrates how to code a form to handle Dialog and View display options.

 1. `UITag` is a simple helper component that builds out a HTML `<div>` you can turn on and off.
 2. `isModal` controls the display of the exit button by checking `ModalParent`.
 Not `null` means it's displayed in a modal dialog.

+Check the counter in both the modal and full display modes.

 ```html
 @namespace CEC.Blazor.Examples.Components